telenaco/HapticWhril/README.md

     <em>(a) Momentum Wheel</em>
 </p>

-The momentum of the flywheel is perpendicular to the rotation plane of the flywheel.
-The torque output can be determined using the following equation:
+The flywheel's momentum, which is the force that keeps it rotating, always acts perpendicular to its rotation plane.
+The torque, or the rotational force exerted by the flywheel, can be calculated with this equation:

 $$
 \tag{1}\overrightarrow{\tau} = \frac{d\overrightarrow{L}}{dt} = \mathbf{I} \frac{d}{dt}\overrightarrow{\omega}^{\text{disk}} = \mathbf{I} \dot{\overrightarrow{\omega}}^{\text{disk}}
 $$

-This equation indicates that the torque output is the product of the flywheel's moment of inertia and the rate of change of its angular velocity.
+This formula shows that the torque is a result of multiplying the flywheel's moment of inertia (resistance to changes in its rotation) by the rate at which its angular velocity changes.

 ### Steered Momentum Wheel